8 Most Common Outdoor Fears and How to Overcome Them

 • Share your location and how long you’ll be out with someone so they know where you are

-• Chat with other hikers on the trail and tell them where you’re going, this way people will know in case of an emergency
+• Chat with other hikers on the trail.
+Suss them out, and if they seem like good people, don’t be afraid to tell them where you’re headed.
+That way people will know in case of an emergency

 • Be prepared: Charge your phone, carry the essentials, and know where you’re heading